LinaYorda/stock-price-prediction-app/README.md

 - **Stock Price Prediction**: Uses the Prophet library to predict future stock prices based on historical data.
 - **Financial Metrics**: Fetches and displays financial metrics using the Finnhub API.
 - **Latest News**: Fetches and displays the latest news articles related to the selected stock.
+- **Sentiment Analysis on Stock Articles**: Uses TextBlob library and NewsApiClient to display the sentiment of the first 20 articles for the choosen ticker.
+- **Technical Analysis**: Utilizing the power of Ploty library, to display a different technical indicators for a particular stock - SMA(Simple Moving Average), RSI(Relative Strength Index), MACD(Moving Average Convergence-Divergence), Upper and Lower Band.

 ## Stock Market Prediction